Jean-Philippe Ansermet: Career

-Jean-Philippe Ansermet graduated with a diploma in physical engineering from École Polytechnique Fédérale de Lausanne in 1980.
+Jean-Philippe Ansermet graduated from École Polytechnique Fédérale de Lausanne with a degree in physics in 1980.
 He then pursued a PhD at the University of Illinois at Urbana-Champaign, developing NMR spectroscopy for catalysis research and defending his thesis in 1985.
 He then continued his research on surface NMR as a postdoc at the same institution until 1987, when he was named group leader for the Swiss chemical company Ciba-Geigy, working on composite materials and charge-transfer salts.
 In 1992, he was named professor of experimental physics at EPFL, where he was promoted to full professor in 1995 and named head of the physics section in 2007.
 There, he teaches classical mechanics as well as thermodynamics to undergraduate and graduate students.

 He was a member of the executive committee of the European Physical Society from 1993 to 1998, and the president of the Swiss Physical Society from 2002 to 2006.